5822791760/prisma-nestjs-template/README.md

   }
   ```

+### Let the Frontend Handle Presentation
+**Avoid embedding UI logic in backend APIs**

+It's tempting to design APIs specifically around how the frontend displays data — such as tailoring a response for a table view.
+However, this tightly couples backend logic to frontend presentation and limits reusability.

+Instead, design APIs around business logic, not UI requirements.

+**Design Principle**

+A single endpoint like GET /users should serve multiple frontend use cases:
+- Table view (e.g., pagination, sorting)
+- Dropdowns (minimal fields like id, name)
+- Modals or detailed views (full relational context)

+The backend should expose a rich, normalized dataset, and let the frontend choose what and how to display it.

+Use query parameters (e.g., ?include=roles,profile) to allow clients to request additional related resources.
+This pattern is standardized in [JSON API](https://jsonapi.org/examples/)

+**Note**
+- Frontend controls projection/filtering, not backend.
+- Avoid building separate endpoints for each frontend view unless justified by distinct business operations.
+- Query param-based expansion of relations keeps endpoints flexible and maintainable.

+*If your app implements permission-based access control, be cautious.
+Always ensure only authorized fields and relations are exposed, regardless of frontend requests.*

 ### DB setup
 - all db setup is inside [db.provider](src/core/db/db.provider.ts) you can uncomment and add database replicas there